9aitikbhardwaj/Weather-Website-by-Naitik/README.md

 To run this project, you'll need a basic understanding of HTML, CSS, and JavaScript.
 You'll also need an API key from OpenWeatherMap.

 ### Usage
--Enter a city name in the input field.
+- Enter a city name in the input field.
--Click the search button to fetch and display the weather data.
+- Click the search button to fetch and display the weather data.
--The app will show the temperature, humidity, and wind speed for the entered city.
+- The app will show the temperature, humidity, and wind speed for the entered city.
--If the entered city name is invalid, an error message will be displayed.
+- If the entered city name is invalid, an error message will be displayed.